TAG-Research/lotus/docs/examples.rst

         Respond with just the topic name and nothing else.", examples=examples_df, suffix="Next Topics" )

-Now you've seen how to use LOTUS to build LLM applications in a couple steps!
+Now you've seen how to use LOTUS to implement LLM-powered transformations in a couple of steps using semantic operators in LOTUS!